jgujerry/python-web-examples/README.md

 {framework}-{highlight}
 ```

-Please see naming patterns above as examples.
+Please see naming patterns above as examples, you can name yours in contribution.

 ## Contact